-For the ancient Greeks the liver played an important role in both divine and ordinary daily life.
-Even the terms used today such as liver, hepatitis, hepatoma, hepatology, derive from the ancient Greek word “hepar” which means liver.
+For the ancient Greeks, the liver played an important role in both divine and ordinary daily life.
+Even terms used today, such as liver, hepatitis, hepatoma, and hepatology, derive from the ancient Greek word “hepar” which means liver.

 The legend of Prometheus

-According to Greek mythology Prometheus was the Titan friend of mortals; he believed that men were worthy of possessing some things that were only allowed by the gods.
+According to Greek mythology, Prometheus was the Titan friend of mortals; he believed that men were worthy of possessing things that were only allowed by the gods.

-The first trick he played on Zeus was when he made a sacrifice and divided it into two parts: on the one hand he placed the meat and entrails covered with the skin of the animal; and on the other hand the bones covered by the fat of the ox; he told Zeus to choose which part the gods would eat and which part they would leave for men.
+The first trick he played on Zeus was when he made a sacrifice and divided it into two parts—on the one hand, he placed the meat and entrails with the skin of the animal and, on the other hand, the bones covered by the fat of the ox.
+He told Zeus to choose which part the gods would eat and which part they would leave for men.

 Zeus was enraged when he realized that he had chosen the less desirable portion.
-Men then burned their sacrifices to the gods, offering them the bones and eating the meat.
+Men then burned their sacrifices for the gods, offering them the bones and eating the meat.

-Angry with this deception, Zeus forbade fire to men, prompting Prometheus to undergo his great feat of stealing the fire from Mount Olympus and bringing it to men.
+Angry with this deception, Zeus forbade men from fire, prompting Prometheus to undergo his great feat of stealing the fire from Mount Olympus and bringing it to men.

 Zeus later took revenge on humanity and Prometheus; his revenge on humanity was when he breathed life into Pandora, a woman who later opened the amphora that had all the misfortunes that Zeus desired for humanity.

-His revenge against Prometheus was torturous; He chained Prometheus and sent an eagle to eat his liver; as he was immortal, the liver grew back every day, the eagle would eat it again every day and the cycle would go on forever.
+His revenge against Prometheus was torturous.
+He chained Prometheus and sent an eagle to eat his liver.
+As he was immortal, the liver grew back every day, and the eagle would once again devour it each day so that the cycle would eternally repeat.